oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     </copy>
     ```

-    The first statement allows the user group to register an Oracle Database with Oracle Data Safe and create and manage Oracle Data Safe resources in the specified compartment.
-The second statement allows the user group to create an Autonomous Database in the specified compartment and use it with Oracle Data Safe.

 9. Click **Create**.

 ## Task 5: Provision an Autonomous Transaction Processing database

-As a tenancy administrator or user with appropriate permissions to manage an Autonomous Database, create an Autonomous Transaction Processing (ATP) database in your compartment.
+Create an Autonomous Transaction Processing (ATP) database in your compartment.
 Before proceeding, make sure that you have enough quota in your tenancy to create an (Always Free) Autonomous Database.

 > **Note**: If you plan to use an existing ATP database in your tenancy or you are using an Oracle-provided environment, you can skip this task.